-Single Sign-On Integration
+Single Sign-On Integration using SAML

 Use an organization’s Identity Provider to authenticate application users.
 Instead of logging into CC with a username and password, you can click a button on the sign-in page to authenticate with a configured identity provider (e.g., Active Directory) instead.
 This lets organizations centrally

 manage their user credentials.
-We’re using SAML, so this feature should work

 A comprehensive log of everything every user does in the application.
 All user actions are written to a new, separate log file.
 The audit log messages include the user’s ID, what they did, and when they did it.
 For example, if a user adds a course to an equivalent, the message would indicate the user, course, language, and equivalent.